Matt Borne: World Championship Wrestling (1991–1992)

-In 1991, Osborne signed with World Championship Wrestling and debuted as "Big Josh", an outdoorsman who danced with bears and was friends with Tommy Rich.
-He debuted as a fan who would run in from the crowd with an axe handle to save babyfaces from villainous attacks by heels.
-During his stint with WCW, Osborne won the United States Tag Team Championship with Ron Simmons and the World Six-Man Tag Team Championship with Dustin Rhodes and Tom Zenk.
-Borne made his final pay-per-view appearance for the company on May 17, 1992 at WrestleWar, where he defeated Richard Morton; and continued to make sporadic WCW TV appearances throughout the summer of 1992 before leaving the company.
+In 1991, Osborne signed with World Championship Wrestling (WCW) and debuted as "Big Josh", an outdoorsman who danced with bears and was friends with Tommy Rich.
+He made his WCW pay-per-view debut on May 19 at the inaugural SuperBrawl, defeating Black Bart.
+In August, Big Josh won the World Six-Man Tag Team Championship with Dustin Rhodes and Tom Zenk, which they held for three months.
+From January to February 1992, he also held the WCW United States Tag Team Championship with Ron Simmons.
+Borne made his final pay-per-view appearance for the company on May 17 at WrestleWar, defeating Richard Morton.
+He continued to make sporadic WCW TV appearances throughout the summer before leaving the company.